mrfdev/CMI/README.md

-# Welcome to 1MB CMI!
+# :star: Welcome to 1MB CMI!

 This repository has a few purposes.